re-data/re-data/README.md

 # Source code

-Data transformations in re_data are implemented as dbt package, if interested in source code details check it our [here!](https://github.com/re-data/dbt-re-data)
+Data transformations in re_data are implemented as a dbt package if interested in source code details, check it out [here!](https://github.com/re-data/dbt-re-data)
 # Integrations

 We support most of the main data warehouses supported by dbt.
 We plan to add support for Spark (now officially supported by dbt).